meronteklehaymanotgebru/Tujijenge/README.md

 * All IDs are short `VARCHAR(15)` strings.
 * Important checks are in place to make sure each user type has the right contact info.

----

-### :📢 How to Add Icons in README Without Copy-Paste

-If you’re using **Markdown** on platforms like GitHub, you can use emoji shortcodes like this: